Rawrshak/Asset-Frameworks/Drafts/AudioAssetMetadata.md

     "title": "Audio",
     "type": "object",
     "properties": {
+        "name": {
+            "type": "string",
+            "description": "name of the AudioClip that's stored in the package" },
         "engine": {
             "type": "string",
             "description": "engine which this package supports.
 Values include none, unity, and unreal. none refers to the raw, uncompressed, unpackaged file for use by dapps."